Updated on February 28th, 2023 by Nikolaos Sismanis

 Business development companies, or BDCs, are an attractive investment vehicle for those focused on generating income.
 They generally distribute most of their earnings to shareholders and, as a result, typically have very high yields.

-Gladstone Capital Corporation (GLAD) is a BDC with a current dividend yield above 6%.
-It is one of more than 100 stocks with a 5%+ dividend yield.
+Gladstone Capital Corporation (GLAD) is a BDC with a current dividend yield of nearly 9%.
+It is one of more than 180 stocks with a 5%+ dividend yield.
 You can see the full list of established 5%+ yielding stocks here.

 And, including Gladstone Capital, there are only 50 stocks that pay dividends each month, versus the more traditional quarterly or semi-annual payment schedules.

 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter like dividend yield and payout ratio) by clicking on the link below: